 We can't change the way our bodies work, but we can take a few practical steps to alleviate the likelihood of losing our tampons to the toilet bowl.
 These include:

-● Drinking extra water to help digestion and prevent dehydration
+- Drinking extra water to help digestion and stay hydrated

 As common as period poop might be, it's important to recognise when things aren't normal.
 In some cases, severe symptoms can be an indication of an underlying gastrointestinal or even gynaecological issue that should be addressed by a medical professional.